 LLC Biennial Fees

-You must also file an “Initial Report” within six months of starting your LLC, although this filing is free.
-Like some other Alaska forms, you can file the Biennial Report online or download a hard copy.
-Either filing method will cost $100 for domestic LLCs and $200 for foreign ones.
+You must also file an initial report within six months of starting your LLC, although this filing is free.
+Like some other Alaska forms, you can file the biennial report online or download a hard copy.
+This filing will cost $100 for domestic LLCs and $200 for foreign ones.

-By default, Alaska LLCs are pass-through tax entities, meaning the business itself doesn’t need to file a separate tax return, only its individual members do.
-Some states impose a “franchise tax” or “privilege tax” on its LLCs, but Alaska does not.
+By default, Alaska LLCs are pass-through tax entities, meaning the business itself doesn’t need to file a separate tax return — only its individual members do.
+Some states impose a “franchise tax” or “privilege tax” on their LLCs, but Alaska does not.
 So, unless you deliberately change the tax structure of your LLC, you likely won’t owe specific business taxes.

-If you establish your LLC to be taxed like an S-Corp or C-Corp, you will need to pay as much as 9.4% tax on your income, depending on how much your business makes.
+If you establish your LLC to be taxed like an S corporation or C corporation, you will need to pay as much as 9.4% tax on your income, depending on how much your business makes.
 See the Alaska Department of Revenue website for more details.